 - Divide the mixture in 4.
 Use your hands to form 4 balls out of the mixture and then flatten into a patty.
 They should be about a ½ inch thick.
 Place the burgers on a cookie sheet and put in fridge.
 Allow burgers to chill for approximately 30 minutes if you can.
 This helps them stay together.

 - Make Guacamole!
 Dice avocados.
-Add all other gaucamole ingredients in another bowl and combine.
+Add all other guacamole ingredients in another bowl and combine.
 Place in fridge to chill.

 - Coat a nonstick skillet with cooking spray.
 Heat the skillet on medium heat.
 Add the burgers to the pan.
 Cook 5 minutes each side.
 You can just as easily cook these on a grill.
 Just be careful flipping because they are not as study as regular burgers.

-- Top with gaucamole and serve on your favorite buns.
+- Top with guacamole and serve on your favorite buns.